Top 4 Historical Sites in Gatlinburg TN and the Smoky MountainsApr 24, 2021

 2. Historic Ogle Cabin

-The Ogle Cabin is another one of the most popular historical sites in Gatlinburg TN.
+The Ogle Cabin is a popular piece of Gatlinburg TN history.
 Constructed in 1807, this cabin has the distinction of being Gatlinburg’s very first log home.
 The cabin was built by Martha Jane Ogle, her brother Peter Huskey, and her seven children.
 Five years earlier, Martha’s husband William had laid the groundwork for the cabin by fashioning some local timber into logs, but sadly, he passed away in 1803 before he could finalize his family’s move to the Smoky Mountains from South Carolina.
 Visitors can see the Historic Ogle Cabin at the Gatlinburg Welcome Center, which is located at 520 Parkway.
+You won’t want to miss this historic site in Gatlinburg TN!

 3. The Walker Sisters Place